 2017 was another Audi-based year.
 She took part in the Swedish Touring Car Championship, which was run to TCR regulations.
 Her car was an Audi RS3 LMS.
 The season was slow to get going, with two DNFs in the first two races.
 Her best finish was an eighth place at Solvalla, one of two top-tens she scored during the year.
 She was 20th overall.

 She was in the R8 again for the ADAC GT Masters.
 Neither she nor any of her Audi Sport Racing Academy team-mates fared particularly well.
 Mikaela's best finish was fourteenth, at Zandvoort.

 In 2018, she concentrated on the STCC and was tenth overall, posting a historic first win at Karlskoga in August.
 This was one of five top-ten finishes for her.

 She is the daughter of rally driver Susanne Kottulinsky, and grand-daughter of Freddy Kottulinsky, another rally driver.
 Although she grew up in a motorsport family, she had no interest in it whatsoever until she was a teenager, preferring dance and gymnastics.

-    Mikaela’s profile has risen recently, due to her being romantically linked to Max Verstappen.
+Mikaela’s profile rose, due to her being romantically linked to Max Verstappen.
 However, she remains focused on her own racing career, and aims to compete in the DTM in future.
-Her 2017 plans may have to be adjusted, as she broke her leg at the end of 2016.
+Her 2017 plans had to be adjusted, as she broke her leg at the end of 2016.